 Table of Contents

-Will Write for Food is based on my own experiences as a blogger, cookbook co-author, freelance writer and former magazine editor.
-It contains interviews with dozens of the country’s most successful food writers, food bloggers, literary agents, cookbook editors, and recipe developers.
-I reveal what kind of food writing is working now and why, and show readers how to improve theirs.
-Featuring strategic advice and “break into the business” stories from award-winning writers like cookbook author Mark Bittman, food blogger Shauna James Ahern, and former Los Angeles Times Food Editor Russ Parsons, Will Write for Food is an essential tool for food-obsessed people who want to express themselves.
+Will Write for Food comes from my own experiences as a blogger, cookbook co-author, writer and magazine editor.
+It contains insider information from the country’s most successful people.
+That includes food writers, food bloggers, literary agents, and recipe developers.
+I reveal what kind of food writing works now and why.
+I show readers how to improve their writing with concrete examples.
+Will Write for Food features strategic advice and “break into the business” stories from award-winning writers.
+It is an essential tool for food-obsessed people who want to express themselves.

 Read this book review from a writer who read the first and third editions: Dianne Jacob Offers Great Tips for Bloggers in Will Write for Food.